lizzybrooks/python-possible/2-python-installation.md

 #### If you prefer following written instructions, read on:

 1. Install virtualenv.
 Virtualenv is a tool to create isolated Python environments.
 It basically creates a folder that's a copy of your Python installation, with everything you need inside.
-Then you build your Python project inside that folder.
+Then you can activate and deactivate different custom installations of Python for different projects you're working on.

 You install virtualenv via the command line, with this simple line of code: